-Monetary and Credit Policies for 2022 are set in the context of supporting a positive growth in real GDP of about 1 percent and the objective of maintaining inflation at a single digit of 8 percent as it was in 2021, with a margin of (+/-) 1 percent, by the end of 2022.
-The policy operational target is to maintain a nominal growth of broad money at around 9 percent, with a margin of (+/-) 1 percent.
-To achieve this target, the Bank will utilize a set of policy instruments.
+Monetary and Credit Policies for 2023 are set in the context of supporting a projected growth in real GDP of about 31 percent and the objective of maintaining inflation at about 8 percent with a margin of (+/-) 1 percent, by the end of 2023.
+The policy operational target is to maintain a nominal growth of broad money at around 11 percent, with a margin of (+/-) 1 percent.
+To achieve these targets, the Bank will utilize a set of policy instruments.